dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Duration:  XX minutes

 In this exercise we will setup monitoring for our WVD host pools.
-There are multiple reasons why monitoring serves a critical role -- troubleshooting, performance, security, etc\...
-There are also multiple components that make up the WVD service, which can add some variation on how customers implement monitoring (e.g. adding additional 3rd party solutions).
+There are multiple reasons why monitoring serves a critical role; troubleshooting, performance, security, etc. There are also multiple components that make up the WVD service, which can add some variation on how customers implement monitoring (e.g. adding additional third-party solutions).
 With the Spring 2020 Update we can leverage Azure Monitor for most aspects.
 By the end of this exercise you will have the following monitoring capabilities enabled:

 -   Diagnostic logging for the WVD service